 The Buchanan family has also been active in their church, Pleasant Hill Presbyterian.
-Bill has known his pastor for 40 years, going back to his Young Life days, when Bill was a member and the pastor was a Young Life leader.
-While in college and for a couple of years after college, Bill served as a Young Life leader for several years prior to attending graduate school in psychology.
+Bill has known his pastor for 40 years, going back to his Young Life days, when Bill was a high school member and the pastor was a Young Life leader.
+While in college and for a couple of years after college, Bill served as a Young Life leader prior to attending graduate school in psychology.
 He served on the work crew one summer and was a Honda Wrangler another summer at Windy Gap, the Young Life camp in North Carolina.
-The family has recently been attending North Point Community Church, as one of the children is involved in its high school program.
+The family has recently been attending North Point Community Church.

 Below are downloadable copies of Dr. Buchanan's full vita, one-page vita and graduate curriculum: